azoreofinom/TTVision/README.md

 * Support for additional camera angles
 * Support for matches where players switch sides
 * Stroke-based stats, such as % of points won using backhand flick
+* Make certain parameters, such as grace periods and initialization timeout tunable from the GUI
+* Export stats feature
+* Make analysis work with WTT-style videos (editing, zoom-out, slowly moving camera)

 ## Acknowledgements